carpentries/vise/reference/ci_sysreqs.md

   packages to exclude from installation because they already exist on the system.

+- use_pak:

+  if `TRUE`, use the `pak` package to determine system requirements.
+  Else, remotes.

 ## Value

 a vector of exectutible system calls to install the dependencies